notlibrary/tpm/README.md

 SELECT * FROM toothpastes WHERE id=mod((SELECT CAST(unixepoch('now') / 86400 AS INTEGER)), (SELECT COUNT(*) FROM toothpastes));
 ```

-Because working with JSON without special library is complicated it outputs only 4 fields JSON

 ## Command line options